 - Research & Innovation

-The first four weeks of pregnancy are a critical time for your baby's heart development.
+The first weeks of pregnancy are a critical time for your baby's heart development.
 After only 22 days' gestation, the heart starts to beat, and by the end of week nine, its structures have formed.
 It's during this early development that fetal heart defects may occur.
-While most babies don't develop fetal heart conditions while in the womb, for nearly one of every 100 pregnancies, a fetal heart condition will be detected.
+While most babies don't develop fetal heart conditions while in the womb, for nearly one of every 100 pregnancies, a fetal heart condition occurs.